CDRH/sparc/README.md

 cd sparc
 ```

-Make sure that you have ruby version `2.3.1` installed and operating in this directory.
-You may want to also make sure that you are installing gems into a distinct place from other ruby projects using the same version.
+Make sure that you have the latest Ruby 2.3.x version installed and operating in this directory.
+You may want to also make sure that you are installing gems into a distinct place from other Ruby projects using the same version.
+RVM is recommended for this.

+The `pg` gem requires `postgresql-devel` be installed on the system before the gem will bundle.

 Once you have the correct ruby version, run the following.
 This may take a few minutes.